Table of contents

 To get expert tips on producing great product images, we spoke to Danni Siminerio, manager of Square Photo Studio.
-She and her team photograph hundreds of products per week, from clothing and jewellery to packaged foods and beauty products.
+She and her team photograph hundreds of products per week, from clothing and jewelry to packaged foods and beauty products.

 From product prep to lighting and composition, here’s our beginner guide for taking high-quality product photography.